stevecrawshaw/lnrs-db-app/TRANSACTION_DEPLOYMENT_PLAN.md

 ## Questions for Stakeholders

 1. Is 5-week timeline acceptable?
+2. **Is the grant delete non-atomic limitation acceptable?** (DuckDB FK constraint limitation - documented in detail)
-2. Should we implement database size monitoring/alerts?
+3. Should we implement database size monitoring/alerts?
-3. Do we need email notifications for backup failures?
+4. Do we need email notifications for backup failures?
-4. Should snapshots be encrypted at rest?
+5. Should snapshots be encrypted at rest?
-5. Do we need role-based access control for restore operations?
+6. Do we need role-based access control for restore operations?

+## Important Notes

+### DuckDB Foreign Key Limitation (Phase 1)
+**Critical Discovery:** Grant cascade deletes cannot be fully atomic due to DuckDB's immediate FK constraint checking.
+This affects **only grant deletes** - all other cascade deletes (measure, area, priority, species, habitat) remain fully atomic.

+**Impact:** Low risk - operations execute in correct order, no data corruption, safe retry on failure

+**Documentation:** See section 1.5 and `DUCKDB_FK_LIMITATION.md` for complete technical details

+**Recommendation:** Accept limitation and proceed with implementation.
+Alternative would be schema migration to add `ON DELETE CASCADE`, which has broader implications.

 ---

-**Document Version:** 1.0
+**Document Version:** 1.1
-**Last Updated:** 2025-01-10
+**Last Updated:** 2025-11-10
 **Author:** Claude Code
-**Status:** Awaiting Approval
+**Status:** Updated with DuckDB FK Limitation Discovery